armory/documentation/_operator_reference/canary.md

           - `baseUrl`: (*Required*) The base URL to the Prometheus server.
         - `username`: A basic auth username.
         - `password`: A basic auth password.
         - `usernamePasswordFile`: The path to a file containing "username:password".
+File needs to be present on the machine running Spinnaker.
+Supports encrypted file.
         - `supportedTypes`: One of: `METRICS_STORE`, `CONFIGURATION_STORE`, `OBJECT_STORE`
             - METRICS_STORE
             - CONFIGURATION_STORE